sathvikbhagavan/AODNet/README.md

 #### streamlit run aod_webapp.py

-you can upload your image and get the dehazed image and download it
+you can upload your image and get the haze free image and download it

 Dataset used was : https://sites.google.com/site/boyilics/website-builder/project-page